nmadd/meteor-todo/README.md

 # Meteor Todo
-Simple todo list app built using Meteor.
+Simple todo list app built using Meteor and React.

 To run: clone, cd into repo, and run `meteor` ([meteor](https://www.meteor.com/) must be installed in order to run the app).